 Appropriate Dress

-The Mission is a monastery; it is consecrated ground; it is our Community’s home.
+The Mission is consecrated ground; it is our Community’s home.
 We welcome anyone who wants to visit the Mission.
 We simply ask that they respect our request for clothing that is appropriate for a place consecrated to Our Lord and His Blessed Mother, and in coming to Mass that they dress in a manner that shows reverence for the occasion.
 Father wears his vestments, the altar servers put on their albs, and the congregation wears clothes that are appropriate for attending Mass.

 Knee Length Hemlines